This article gives instructions on installing Windows on your Mac for the first time to use with Parallels Desktop.

 Note: visit this page if you need help to choose Windows 10 edition: Home or Pro.

-Step 3: Create a new virtual machine
+Create new virtual machine

 Open Parallels Desktop.app from the Applications folder and choose File > New.